 - Bounce rate.

-Collectively, the information from these signals will give you a fairly accurate snapshot of the average visitors experience when using your website.
-Let’s take the time to look at each of these user signals separately, so that you can understand what they are and how to use them to improve your site’s UX.
+Collectively, the information from these signals will give you a fairly accurate snapshot of the average visitor’s experience when using your website.
+Let’s look at each of these user signals separately, so that you can understand what they are and how to use them to improve your site’s UX.

-For UX purposes, click through rate is the number of visitors who are coming to your site from a third party, in this case from search engine results.
-These results will be largely, if not totally, from Google and will also be primarily organic traffic.
+For UX purposes, the click-through rate is the number of visitors who are coming to your site from a third party, in this case from search engine results.
+These results will be largely, if not totally, from Google and also will be primarily organic traffic.
 This means that CTR is a metric that is measuring the overall effectiveness of the information contained in the search engine results for your site.

 There’s a whole lot going on here, but the important statistic to focus on is site links.
-Site links, actual links in Google’s search result that lead to businesses like yours, only represent 20.5% of matched queries.
-Even HTTPS results, which includes results other than site links, such external blogs, only accounts for three quarters of the search page.
-The rest of the territory is taken up by Google related items.
+Site links, the actual links in Google’s search result that lead to businesses like yours, only represent 20.5% of matched queries.
+Even HTTPS results, which include results other than site links, such as external blogs, only account for three-quarters of the search page.
+The rest of the territory is taken up by Google-related items.

-As can be imagined, this means that even if you’re in the top ten search results, more of your potential organic traffic is being picked off by Google’s stuff before reaching the link to your site.
+As you can imagine, this means that even if you’re in the top 10 search results, more of your potential organic traffic is being picked off by Google ads, etc. before someone reaches the organic listing link to your site.
 Research bears this out.

-All of this means that if you want clicks you’re going to have to pull out all of the stops.
+All of this means that if you want clicks, you’ll have to pull out all of the stops.
 With that in mind, here are some things that you can do to improve your organic CTR in the search results.